AaronDovTurkel/TalmudicClockApp/README.md

       * To display a list of prayer times for your current location.
 3. "Change Location"
       * To change location by zip-code.
+      * This will also update both the analog and digital clocks, as well as prayer times, to coincide with the selected location.
 4. "Report a Problem"
-      * To email the developer with any problem with the users experience.
+      * To email the developer with any user experience problem.

+## Support

+## Road Map

+## Authors and Acknowledgment